Advent-of-q/2021/docs/08-seven-segment-search.md

 Above we see how the canonical segments `("cf";"bcdf";"acf")` for the unmistakeable numbers 1 4 7 are permuted to `("be";"cgeb";"edb")`.
 But the order of the segments in each string does not matter: `"be"` could map to either `"cf"` or `"fc"`.
 The information in `as` does not give us the mapping – but it does restrict the search space.

+8 is also an unmistakeable number, but because all the segments are used to signal it, it tells us nothing about how the wires and segments are permuted.

 By comparing the mappings for 1 and 7 we see that `"a"` maps to `"d"`.
 Similarly from 1 and 7 we see `"bd"` maps to `"cg"`.